rak-n-rok/Krake/docs/user/rok-documentation.rst

     ``-n | --namespace`` (optional):
         The namespace to which the Cluster has to be added.
 If none is given, the user namespace is selected.

+  	``--inherit-metrics`` (optional):
+		Enables inheritance of all metrics from the cloud the cluster is scheduled to.

     ``--global-metric`` (optional):
         The name and weight of a global cluster metric in the form: ``<name> <weight>``.
         Can be specified multiple times.